Cleaning: Do You Know Your Vacuum Cleaner Attachments?

 The crevice tool is also ideal for sucking dust off heating vents and radiators.
-This can help the heating and cooling systems run more efficiently, and help reduce indoor air pollution by cutting the dust running through the ducts and blowing back into the house.
-DIY Resource: http://www.hometalk.com
+This can help the heating and cooling systems run more efficiently, and help reduce indoor air pollution by cutting the dust going through your ductwork and blowing back into the house.

 It is also good for baseboards, bookshelves and any edge or hard-to-reach corner.

 This attachment looks like a miniature vacuum cleaner.
 It has a wider head than the crevice tool, and it is typically also just a plastic nozzle with no brushes or rollers.
 Because you can’t practically lift an upright vacuum onto the couch, the upholstery tool is ideal for pulling dust and dirt out of mattresses and furniture.
 Since it doesn’t have the brushes, it typically has more powerful sucking action to get crumbs out of deep cracks in the upholstery.
 On the other hand, it is gentler than the rolling beater bar on typical carpet vacuum heads, so it is preferable for antique rugs or other expensive carpets.